-Oh dear.
-I can’t believe I almost totally forgot to write a post for what was probably the best pie I have ever eaten.
+Have you ever tasted a pie so delicious that you wanted to shout it from the rooftops?
+This Bourbon Peach Pie is without a doubt, the best pie I have ever eaten.
 I got so excited that I shared it multiple times on any social media outlet that I could, in between bites of pie….until it was all gone.
 If you are following me on Facebook, it was there.
 If you follow me on Instagram, oh yeah it was definitely there.
-This pie even made it to Twitter (see what I did there?).
-But then I saw a post from ‘Rolling Spoon‘ blog and being that it was about bourbon peach hand pies…well I kind of got intimidated and forgot about posting this beauty all together.
+This pie even made it to Twitter because I wanted to tell everyone I could about it.
+All that sharing and I forgot to share it with YOU!

 I bought a bottle of Knobb Creek Bourbon shortly after we returned from New Orleans.
 There are quite a few Southern cocktails that involve the liquor and they are so delicious!
 Of course it all makes sense now; peaches are also considered a ‘Southern’ thing and I always say that a food’s natural proximity to another food often creates a natural pairing.
 Bourbon and Peaches.
 Do it!

 Begin with the pastry.
 I used the same pastry recipe as I used in my Blueberry Lattice Pie with Lemon Zest and Spruce Tips because it works well for me.
 If you have your own favourite pastry recipe by all means use it!

 Then pit the peaches and cut them up into relatively even pieces.
 While you are mixing up the filling, try not to drool into the bowl!

 Add the filling to the pastry shell and seal it all up fancy like.

 Then devour.
 Make sure to tell the kids there’s booze in there so that you don’t have to share.